iamthewalruss/spotify2tidal/README.md

 How to use:

-Simply run the `spotify2tidal.py`file in a terminal like the following:
+Download the `spotify2tidal.py`file and run it in a terminal like the following:

 `python2 spotify2tidal.py`